cedwards/salt-cloud-SCaLE/index.rst

 **note**: salt-bootstrap is the default as of ``0.8.4``.
 If you omit the script option, salt-bootstrap will be used.

+To update salt-bootstrap to the latest revision:

 .. code-block:: bash

     [root@master ~]# salt-cloud [-u|--update-bootstrap]

 Setting up Salt Masters
 -----------------------

+salt-bootstrap also supports deploying Salt Masters.

 .. code-block:: yaml
    :emphasize-lines: 6-9